hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

   * [Reference][5]
     * This tutorial is messy, but if you go through it very carefully, there are still many things to learn
   * [My practice code when following the tutorial][4], it's messy too, I use it to try all the methods in the tutorial
-  * [My summarized code][9], summarizing methods can be re-used more often in the future
+  * [My summarized code][9], summarizing methods maybe re-used more often in the future
-  * What I have learned:
+    * I don't understand why there are 2 phis in AR2 simulation?
+    * The way to judge stationary through ACF, PACF visualization is also tricky to me, sometimes it's hard to tell whether it's AR or MA.
+And what is the role of ARMA, compared with AR, MA?
+  * Notes:
     * Different from [my previous practice][6], which was using `ariam` to fit, I'm learning `sariam` for both fit and forecast